silenc3r/fedora-better-fonts/README.md

 It makes your web browsing more aesthetically pleasing - you won't be seeing DejaVu Sans font on every damn webpage.

-Packages from this repository don't change your hinting or antialiasing settings.
+#### Subpixel (rgb) antialiasing
 Default for Fedora are slight hinting and grayscale antialiasing.
 Some people find subpixel antialiasing to look better - others can't stand color fringing caused by it.
-If you want to try it for yourself change font settings in `Gnome Tweaks` or run this command in your terminal:
+If you want to try it for yourself install `fontconfig-enhanced-defaults` package.
+You can also enable it manually in `Gnome Tweaks` or by running following command in terminal:

 `dconf write /org/gnome/settings-daemon/plugins/xsettings/antialiasing "'rgba'"`